 Hard vs soft skills for your cv

 Transitioning from military service to civilian life can be exciting, but it also presents a unique set of challenges.
 One of the most significant hurdles is translating military experience into plain language for a civilian resume.
-This is an area where the RSL Veterans’ Employment Program can provide one-on-one guidance.
-We invite you to reach out to us if you’d like to access this service.
-It’s free!
+This is an area where Employment Programs offered by the RSL can provide one-on-one guidance.
+We encourage you to reach out if you’d like to access this service - it’s free!

 To improve your chances of landing a civilian job, it's essential to identify your hard and soft skills, and highlight them in your job application.